yowainwright/prisma-migrations/README.md

 - **Prisma Powered** - Use both raw SQL and Prisma operations
 - **Flexible Control** - Run specific migrations, rollback, dry-run
 - **Modern Build** - ESM/CJS dual support, Node.js 20+ ready

+## Why Not Just Use Prisma?

+Prisma's native migration system is excellent for schema-driven development, but it lacks:

+- **No rollback functionality** - Once applied, migrations can't be easily undone
+- **Limited programmatic control** - Can't run specific numbers of migrations or rollback steps
+- **No up/down functions** - Migrations are pure SQL, no TypeScript/JavaScript logic
+- **Schema-only approach** - Difficult to mix schema changes with data seeding/transformation
+- **No granular migration management** - Can't easily target specific migrations or preview changes

+This library complements Prisma by providing the migration management patterns developers expect from other ORMs like Knex, while still leveraging Prisma's powerful client and type safety.

 ## Installation